getlago/lago-docs/docs/guide/07_coupons.md

 You can also apply coupons via the API ([learn more](../api/coupons/apply-coupon)).

 :::info
 You can apply several coupons to a customer.
+However, if a coupon has been marked as non-reusable, you will only be able to apply it once to the customer account, even if it has not been fully consumed.

 A coupon applied to a customer continues to apply beyond the expiration date.
 :::

 ## Application scope